ojraqueno/avalonia-docs/docs/basics/user-interface/building-layouts/index.md

 First, native size properties of the `Visual` such as `Clip` and `IsVisible` are evaluated.
 This generates a constraint that is passed to `MeasureCore`.

-First, framework properties which affects the value of the constraint are processed.
+Second, framework properties which affects the value of the constraint are processed.
 These properties generally describe the sizing characteristics of the underlying `Control`, such as its `Height`, `Width` and `Margin`.
 Each of these properties can change the space that is necessary to display the element. `MeasureOverride` is then called with the constraint as a parameter.

 Because `Bounds` is a calculated value, you should be aware that there could be multiple or incremental reported changes to it as a result of various operations by the layout system.
 The layout system may be calculating required measure space for child elements, constraints by the parent element, and so on.